How Much Does a New Kitchen Actually Cost?

 Upper mid-range kitchen remodels frequently include:

-Upper end to professional appliances
+Upper-end to professional appliances

 Seamless backsplashes